TaniaBmGuedes/TaniaBmGuedes/README.md

 Here are some of my public projects:

 ### ⏳ Chronos-Promodoro
+**Technologies:**TypeScript, HTML, CSS
-A simple productivity tool designed to help maintain focus and manage time effectively.
+A simple productivity tool designed to help maintain focus and manage time effectively using the Pomodoro technique.

 ### 📝 Blog
+**Technologies:** React, Next.js, TypeScript
-A personal blog project built to share ideas, experiences, and technical knowledge.
+A personal blog built to share ideas, experiences, and technical knowledge, focusing on clean UI and modern web development practices.

+### 📝 Backend to my Blog Project
+**Technologies:** TypeScript, NestJS, Node.js, REST API architecture This is the backend service for my Blog project.
+It provides a structured API built with NestJS.It handles core logic such as authentication, data management, and communication with the database.

 ---